iLib-js/ilib-mono/README.md

 - added Typescript and TSX parser
 - changed existing JavaScript, JSX, Flow, FlowJSX parsers to all produce Babel-style AST
 - added rule to ban usage of FormattedCompMessage
+- added rule to check for hard-coded strings and attributes in React code

 ### v1.2.0